The AI Marketing Playbook 2026: What Actually Works

 What is the highest-ROI AI marketing application for B2B companies in 2026?

 Predictive lead scoring.
-It directly improves sales qualified lead rates by 30 to 50 percent in most implementations.
+Reported improvements in sales qualified lead rates run 30 to 50 percent, with vendor-claimed figures at the top of that range.
 The prerequisite is clean CRM data.
 Get that right and the ROI is hard to argue with.

 How do I know if an AI marketing tool is real or just hype?